naathyn/Ampersand/README.md

 * Initialize Guard/Spork and start the Rails Server
 * Log this data

-The code was really for fun, utilizing bleek time learning shell.
+The code was really just for fun, utilizing bleek time learning shell.
 But hey, if you can make it work for you, use it!

 If you _can_ use it, be sure your `database.yml` file is setup correctly before you issue `. populate`